Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: KGPLMs

 where $\mathbf{e} _{h}$ and $\mathbf{e} _{t}$ are the embeddings of the head and tail entities, while $\mathbf{r}$ is the representation of the relation.

 \textbf{Generate New Data.} There are also some studies that inject knowledge into PLMs by generating artificial text based on KGs.
-For example, AMS \cite{AMS} constructs a multi-choice commonsense-related question answering dataset for pre-training language models based on an align, mask, and select method.
+For example, AMS \cite{AMS} constructs a commonsense-related question answering dataset for training PLMs based on an align-mask-select method.
 Specifically, it aligns sentences with commonsense knowledge triples, masks the aligned entities in the sentences and treats the masked sentences as questions.
 In the end, it selects several entities from KGs as distractor choices and trains the model to determine the correct answer.
 KGPT \cite{KGPT} crawls sentences with hyperlinks from Wikipedia and aligns the hyperlinked entities to the KG Wikidata to construct the knowledge-grounded corpus KGText.
-It then designs a novel language model with a sequence encoder and a graph encoder to simultaneously tackle texts and graphs in the KGText dataset and optimizes this model based on the standard auto-regressive log-likelihood objective.
 KGLM \cite{KGLM} constructs the Linked WikiText-2 dataset by aligning texts in WikiText-2 and entities in Wikidata.
-ATOMIC \cite{ATOMIC} organizes the inference knowledge in 877K textual descriptions into a KG of everyday commonsense reasoning and trains a PLM based on a conditional sequence generation problem that encourages the model to generate the target sequence given an event phrase and an inference dimension.
-KEPLER \cite{KEPLER} constructs a large-scale KG dataset with aligned entity descriptions from its corresponding Wikipedia pages for training and evaluating KGPLMs.
+ATOMIC \cite{ATOMIC} organizes the inference knowledge in 877K textual descriptions into a KG and trains a PLM with a conditional sequence generation problem that encourages the model to generate the target sequence given an event phrase and an inference dimension.
+KEPLER \cite{KEPLER} constructs a large-scale KG dataset with aligned entity descriptions from its corresponding Wikipedia pages for training KGPLMs.